 Alternatively, if you're consistently exceeding your current data limits and incurring charges you may be able to negotiate a larger allowance.
 The monthly charge may go up, but if you're no longer paying additional charges the overall cost could be cheaper.

 Think about how you use the internet and what the most appropriate speed is for you.
-General surfing, checking social media and shopping is unlikely to require a particularly speedy connection, but the regular downloading and streaming of music, films and TV will require quicker speeds and a larger download allowance.
-Find out more about broadband speed and usage in our guide.
+General browsing, checking social media and shopping is unlikely to require a particularly speedy connection, but the regular downloading and streaming of music, films and TV will require quicker speeds and a larger download allowance.

 Remember that if your circumstances change your internet usage may be impacted.
 For example, growing children may use increasing amounts of your bandwidth, but when they leave home you may not need the same quality of broadband package.